mart337i/Iot_case_report/README.md

 - SSL Cert
   - Using Secure Sockets Layer (SSL) certificate would enable tcp encryption and therefore make man-in-middle attacks harder to accomplice.
 - Auth0 (Maybe over engineering)
   - Auth0 is an identity platform to add authentication and authorization.
 Auth0 would enable users to authenticate themself at diffrent levels of the application. depending on futere development this chould be setup with Nginx to lock down the network the application oprates at.
-It also provides crossplatform authentication
+It also provides crossplatform authentication.
 - Hide nginx version i network tab
   - This is a commen security messure and is done to make it harder to now what exploits the nginx server is vulnerable.
   A good example of how easy it is find, here is a [link](https://www.cvedetails.com/vulnerability-list/vendor_id-10048/Nginx.html) with a list of known vulnerabilities